How to Perform a Shared/Consolidation Review

 If the consensus is to proceed further with this study, take the information gained thus far and create a new organization to handle the desired services for the consolidated government.

-STEP 8 What Kind of New Government Will There Be?
+Explaining What Kind of New Government Will Be There

 Should the legislative function be separate from executive functions (a mayor council or municipal manager form of government) or a “Committee or Commission” type of government where an elected person serves in dual capacities?